Common C.MI. Course Questions

 Q. I am from outside of the USA.
 Will that be a problem?

 A. Absolutely not.
 We welcome students from all over the world.
 All that is required is an Internet connection - and the ability to take a college-level class online in English.
-As of this writing, C.MI. is comprised of active students and graduates from more than 40 countries!
+As of this writing, C.MI. has welcomed students from more than 40 countries!

 Q. Do I need any special computers skills or software to take part in the course?

 A. There is not much required beyond the basics.
 Students should have at least a basic familiarity with using the Internet.
 The online campus is very straightforward - and can be accessed in much the same way you'd access most social network web sites.
 Upon enrollment, you'll be issued a private username and password - and once inside the campus site, you'll be able to access your student profile, and course resources, materials, forums, etc.

 The course campus is accessible via computer, tablet, and most modern mobile devices.
 Ideally, you will use a standard computer (desktop / laptop) to type your course work and/or post to the course discussion forums.
 If you use a tablet, a separate keyboard is strongly suggested for typing.
 While you can access the campus using a smaller mobile phone, the text will likely be quite small - so, we don't recommend using a phone as your primary method - although it can be handy for the occasional check-in.